DistributedProofreaders/guiguts-py/README.md

 2. In a command window, type `pip3 install guiguts` (or `pip3 install guiguts --upgrade` to upgrade from a previous version of GG2).
 3. In a command window, Type `guiguts` to run GG2.
+4. If you prefer to have an icon that runs GG2,

+    a.
+Use Windows Notepad or another text editor to create a file containing one line: `guiguts %1`

+    b.
+Save the file under the name `run_guiguts2.cmd` (Note the cmd at the end!).

+    c.
+Put this cmd file in any folder you use for a DP project.

+    d.
+In Windows File Explorer, drag and drop any text/HTML file onto the cmd file to open it in GG2.

+    e.
+Or you can double click this cmd file to start GG2 with no file loaded.

 ### macOS